Bayesian Conversations: Introduction

-\shuran{I tried to explain more about our motivation for comparing the two protocols.
-Could you take a look at the following two paragraphs and see if they make sense?} \newcontent{ When exploring the potential of Bayesian conversations, two fundamental questions arise: What are the optimal outcomes that can be achieved through these conversations?
+When exploring the potential of Bayesian conversations, two fundamental questions arise: What are the optimal outcomes that can be achieved through these conversations?
 And how powerful are Bayesian conversations as a class of communication protocols?
-Answering these questions is particularly challenging due to the inherent complexity of Bayesian conversations, which involve multiple rounds of signaling.}
+Answering these questions is particularly challenging due to the inherent complexity of Bayesian conversations, which involve multiple rounds of signaling.